-Once the generator is running, warm it up for 5-10 minutes prior to turning large switch to SHIP'S GEN. Once your house/cabin batteries have reached float charge, you can shut off the generator by holding the same switch to the STOP position.
+Once the generator is running, warm it up for 5-10 minutes prior to turning the main breaker to SHIP'S GEN. Once your house/cabin batteries have reached float charge, you can shut off the generator by holding the same switch to the STOP position.

-When shutting off the generator turn the large switch to OFF - this takes the power load off the generator then you need to let the generator cool down for 5-10 minutes prior to switching it OFF.
+When shutting off the generator turn the main breaker to OFF - this takes the power load off the generator then you need to let the generator cool down for 5-10 minutes prior to switching it OFF.